thiagovasconcellos/tcv-barber/README.md

 ### TCV-Barber

 A full stack project to allow bearded guys (don't take to hard girls :grin: ) find barbers to shave!

+## Deprecated

+Currently working on newer version using TypeScript.
+Please [follow the new project page](https://github.com/thiagovasconcellos/barber-2020)